Bigstep22/thesis/md/Writeouts/CoChurch-encoded pipeline 2 - Tail.md

-I will present the _idea_ behind Church encodings:
+I will now present an example derivation of a pipeline fusing in Haskell:
 ```haskell
 data List'_ a b = Nil'_ | NilT'_ b | Cons'_ a b deriving Functor
 data List a = Nil | Cons a (List a) deriving (Functor, Show)